Anthurium hookeri grows on top of other plants and even trees in the tropical jungles from where they originate.

 Anthuriums are from tropical jungles where they can absorb lots of sunlight and warmth.

-However, too much sun exposure can cause dryness in a plant’s leaves, leading the plant to lose much of its green vitality and become fragile.
+However, too much sun exposure can cause dryness in a plant’s leaves, making it lose its green vitality and become fragile.

 The leaves are scorched by direct sunlight, leaving them unsightly they do not heal.